mgeeky/tomcatWarDeployer/README.md

 Options:
-  -h, --help            show this help message and exit -X PASSWORD, --shellpass=PASSWORD
+  -h, --help            show this help message and exit -R APPNAME, --remove=APPNAME
+                        Remove deployed app with specified name.
+Can be used for post-assessment cleaning -X PASSWORD, --shellpass=PASSWORD
                         Specifies authentication password for uploaded shell,
                         to prevent unauthenticated usage.
 Default: randomly